 Chemical emissions from daily activities— cooking, cleaning, heating, and metabolizing- contribute to indoor air pollution.
 Chemicals from building materials, carpet and furniture, solvents, evaporated chemicals, paints, radon, and asbestos can contribute to indoor air pollution.
 They can pose a serious health threat from asthma to cancer.

 10. Fluoride - Florine Derivatives

-Artificial water fluoridation — the addition of a fluoride compound (usually hexafluorosilicic acid) to public drinking water - is a controversial public health intervention since 1950s.
-The World Health Organization (WHO) has recommended fluoridation of drinking water for prevention of dental cavities.
-Once being a widely accepted intervention is recently stopped by many countries due to concerns about safety and effectiveness.
-It is widely accepted that fluoride only helps prevent dental decay by topical applications.
-Potential adverse impacts from chronic fluoride ingestion varies from disruption of calcium, magnesium, metabolic enzymes, electrolyte imbalances, heart problems and cancer.
+Artificial water fluoridation — the addition of a fluoride compound (usually hexafluorosilicic acid) to public drinking water - is a controversial public health intervention since the 1950s.
+The World Health Organization (WHO) has recommended fluoridation of drinking water to prevent dental cavities.
+Once a widely accepted intervention is recently stopped by many countries due to concerns about safety and effectiveness.
+It is commonly accepted that fluoride only helps prevent dental decay by topical applications.
+Potential adverse impacts from chronic fluoride ingestion vary from disruption of calcium, magnesium, metabolic enzymes, electrolyte imbalances, heart problems and cancer.

-The availability of chemical substances that can affect human health are endless and their impact is still not completely known to us.
-But exposure to the chemicals that are present in our environment is suspected to be more harmful than expected.
+The availability of chemical substances that can affect human health is endless, and their impact is still not completely known to us.
+But exposure to the chemicals present in our environment is suspected to be more harmful than expected.

 Written by: Tina I Ureten MD, RDMS, RDCS

 Environmental Toxins and Infant Development